dgroomes/spring-playground/config/README.md

 # config

-Showcasing various configuration features of Spring Boot and the Spring Framework.
+Showcasing configuration features of Spring Boot and the Spring Framework like Spring Profiles.

 ## Instructions